VictoriaMetrics/VictoriaTraces/docs/victoriatraces/README.md

   -opentelemetry.traces.maxRequestSize size
     	The maximum size in bytes of a single OpenTelemetry trace export request.
-    	Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 67108864) -partitionManageAuthKey value
+    	Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 67108864) -otlpGRPCListenAddr string
+    	TCP address for accepting OTLP gRPC requests.
+Defaults to empty, which means it is disabled.
+The recommended port is ":4317".
+  -partitionManageAuthKey value
     	authKey, which must be passed in query string to /internal/partition/* .
 It overrides -httpAuth.* .
 See https://docs.victoriametrics.com/victoriatraces/#partitions-lifecycle
     	Flag value can be read from the given file when using -partitionManageAuthKey=file:///abs/path/to/file or -partitionManageAuthKey=file://./relative/path/to/file.